-While there are no general foreign investment controls, legal or de facto foreign investment controls do apply to certain industries and sectors.
+While there are no general foreign investment controls under the current regime, legal or de facto foreign investment controls do apply to certain industries and sectors.
 In particular:

-- In the banking and securities dealer sector and in real estate, foreign investments require prior government approval under certain conditions. - A number of additional business activities require a licence from the authorities.
+- In the banking and securities firms sector and in real estate, foreign investments require prior government approval under certain conditions. - A number of additional business activities require a licence from the authorities.
 While in certain business sectors the licensing conditions include specific requirements regarding foreign investors, in particular reciprocity requirements, the licensing conditions in other business sectors do not specifically differentiate between foreign and domestic applicants and investors.